The “Silk Road” served the ancient China trade with the west from a

 a commodity of high value throughout the region and was particularly

-One of the less known trading partners in the ancient China trade was
+One of the less known trading partners of the ancient China trade was

 seafarers.
 Tondo was allowed to trade with China via the port of Fuzhou